UbiquityRobotics/raspicam_node/README.md

 A binary can be found at https://packages.ubiquityrobotics.com/ follow the instructions there to add the repository.

-Then run `sudo apt install ros-kinetic-raspicam-node`
+Then run `sudo apt install ros-$ROS_DISTRO-raspicam-node`

-## Build Intructions
+## Build Instructions
 If you want to build from source instead of using the binary follow this section.

-This node is primarily supported on ROS Kinetic, and Ubuntu 16.04, and that is what these instuctions presume.
+This node is primarily supported on ROS Noetic, and Ubuntu 20.04, and that is what these instructions presume.

 Go to your catkin_ws `cd ~/catkin_ws/src`.